aekams/ecdsaPlay/README.md

 2. Signing of a message and generation of appropriate signature components
 3. Verification of a signature

-The figure below shows the graphical representation of this implementation in Go.
+The figure below shows a graphical representation of this implementation in Go.

 ![ecdsaPlay Implementation](Reference%20Images/ecdsaPlayImplementation.png)